Sources

 Harald Beck and

-John Simpson, eds., James Joyce Online Notes
+John Simpson, eds., James Joyce Online Notes (JJON,

-On online, and ongoing, collection of web
+An online, and ongoing, collection of web

 pages aimed at experienced readers

-of Ulysses, annotated editions of Joyce's other
+briefer annotations, annotated editions of Joyce's other

 fictions, and guides for new readers of Ulysses:

-Don Gifford,
+Don Gifford, Joyce

-ed.
-(U Cal P, 1982)
+Cal P, 1982)

-Terence Brown, Dubliners
+Terence Brown, ed., Dubliners

 (Penguin, 1992)